CASA0021Group5/GPP/README.md

-# Group 5 - Guding Glow
+# Group 5 - Guiding Glow

 "Lighthouses guide ships while ours guides peace of mind.
 When your child gets home, the lighthouse lights up on your end, no texts needed.
 A reassuring ambient glow to say, ‘I’m home and safe’ no matter the distance."